-Physio- therapy item code 1 Chiro- practic item code 2 Osteo- pathy item code 3 Service 4 Service description 5 Requires insurer pre- approval via AHRR 6 Maximum fee (\$) (excl.
-GST) 7 consultation includes any emails or other electronic communication to support the delivery of the treatment.
-No additional fee can be charged for a telehealth consultation (such as for use of a facility).
-Home visit initial consultations or treatment sessions can be provided where, due to the effects of the injury sustained, the worker is unable to travel, and the consultation is at the worker's home, subsequent to the Initial consultation and treatment.
-PTA005 (face to face) PTA011 (home visit) CHA033 (face to face) CHA073 (home visit) OSA005 (face to face) OSA011 (home visit) Consultation C - Initial or subsequent Treatment provided where clinical presentation includes: • three (3) or more entirely separate compensable injuries or conditions.
-Where assessment and treatment required for any one of the injuries or conditions is separate to the treatment required for any of the other injuries. e.g. treatment required for a neck condition, treatment for a wrist post-fracture, plus treatment for a knee ligament injury.
-A compensable injury with referred symptoms to another body area does not constitute more than one injury, or \$16.40 /5 minutes \$196.80/hour (maximum) a major hand injury (Modified Hand Injury Severity Score > 100) where assessment and treatment is provided by an Australian Hand Therapy Association Accredited Hand Therapist, or extensive burns Initial consultation may include:
+Physio- therapy item code 1 Chiro- practic item code2 Osteopathy item code 3 Service 4 Service description 5 Requires insurer pre- approval via AHRR 6 Maximum fee (\$) (excl.
+GST) 7 Home visit treatment sessions can be provided where, due to the effects of the injury sustained, the worker is unable to travel, and the consultation is at the worker's home, subsequent to the Initial consultation and treatment.
+PTA005 (face to face) CHA033 (face to face) OSA005 (face to face) Consultation C - Initial or subsequent Consultation C means a treatment session related to complex pathology and clinical presentations including, but not limited to: three (3) or more entirely separate compensable injuries or conditions \$17.00 / 5 minutes (maximum one hour) PTA011 (home visit) CHA073 (home visit) OSA011 (home visit) a major hand injury (Modified Hand Injury Severity Score > 100) where assessment and treatment is provided by an Australian Hand Therapy Association Accredited Hand Therapist, extensive burns complex neurological/orthopaedic/pain/cardio- respiratory or lymphoedema conditions.
+Consultation C is for the management of workers with complex pathology and clinical presentations who require a matched intensity and relevance of treatment.
+Only a small number of workers will require treatment within this category.
+As